 - Get Involved

-At the end of the 1-mile VanScoy Trail is Sunset Point, featuring an idyllic view of Deer Creek, the canal and the Wabash River.
-A cutoff path from the river goes to Robbins Trail, a 0.5-mile section along the clear water of Deer Creek, and passes by the suspension bridge to Trailhead Park (another trail entrance) and under SR 25 past Deer Creek Falls.
+At the end of the VanScoy Trail is Sunset Point, featuring a view of Deer Creek, the canal, and the Wabash River.
+A spur from the river goes to Robbins Trail, a 0.5-mile section along Deer Creek that offers access to Trailhead Park and Deer Creek Falls.

 My husband and I killed a whole afternoon riding these trails.
 It was very scenic, historic, and good, easy riding.
 We stopped at The Blue Moose in town for ice cream half way through the ride.
 I definitely recommend this trail, it's well worth it!
 Try and do a day where you have time to do all the trails.
 There are hidden gems on each one.
 We parked at the Canal Park where they had a map and just went everywhere from there.

 This was such a nice surprise!
 Coming to Lake Freeman for several years and had no idea this trail exsisted.
 My son ran the trails while I walked with my dog.
 Trails in good shape and nice to get off asphalt for a change.
 Will definitely return.